835066087/Digital-History/README.md

 # Digital History文件整理

-> ​     Digital history is the use of digital media andcomputational analytics for furthering historicalpractice, presentation, analysis, or research.
-It is abranch of the Digital humanities and an outgrowth ofquantitative history, cliometrics, and history andcomputing.
+>      Digital history is the use of digital media and computational analytics for furthering historical practice, presentation, analysis, or research.
+It is a branch of the Digital Humanities and an outgrowth of quantitative history, cliometrics, and history and computing.